Frequently Asked Questions

 Employers cannot deduct the costs of:

-- uniforms and special clothing required by the employer;
+uniforms and special clothing required by employers if the employee must return;

-- education expenses that only benefit the employer unless it is a condition of employment on hiring; or
+education expenses that only benefit the employer unless it is a condition of employment on hiring; and

 Reference: Section 14(2) of the Employment Standards Act